avantrec/avantrec.github.io/sonoplus/faq.md

 ## Is there a software-only version of SonoPlus?

 Not yet, but possibly in the future.
 We want to control the exact hardware specifications for the time being, to deliver a consistently good experience.

+## Why do you use a Raspberry Pi as the basis for SonoPlus?

+The Pi is ideally suited for the SonoPlus application.
+It's small, silent, reliable, has low power demands, and has regulatory approval in all target geographies.
+And, it's a little computing  powerhouse, with more than enough processing power for the initial AirPlay capability as well as for a range of upcoming new features.

 ## What's next for SonoPlus?